Scarborough - Coast

 Scarborough's annual flippin' fantastic Pancake Day Races held in the town centre followed by skipping on the foreshore.

-Pancake Day kicks off with the town crier introducing the mayor of Scarborough, who then rings the pancake bell on North Street at 12 noon.
+Pancake Day kicks off with the town crier, who then rings the pancake bell on North Street at 12 noon.
 Everyone then heads down to Aberdeen Walk for the races, then onto the Foreshore for the tradition of skipping by the seaside.

 Teams of two taking part in the races will be competing in fancy dress over an obstacle course race while flipping their pancakes.
 Who will win the golden frying pan?
 Judges will assess speed, costumes and the amount of pancake they manage to keep in their frying pans.